mk-fg/fgtk/README.rst

 ''''''''''

 Bash wrapper for streamlink_ to make dumping stream to a file more reliable, auto-restarting the process with new filename after any "stream ended" events or streamlink app exits.

 Example use::

   % streamdump --retry-streams 60 --retry-open 99999 \
-    --twitch-disable-hosting --twitch-oauth-token ... \
+    --twitch-disable-hosting --twitch-disable-ads --twitch-disable-reruns \
-    twitch.tv/user 720p -fo dump.mp4
+    twitch.tv/user 720p -fo dump

 Will create "dump.000.mp4", "dump.001.mp4" and so on for each stream restart.